 Allergic rhinitis refers to a group of symptoms—such as a runny or itchy nose, watery eyes, and sneezing—that result from inflammation of the nasal mucous membranes.
 A common, but inaccurate, name for this condition is hay fever.
 It is estimated that 40-50 million people in the United States develop allergic rhinitis during their lifetime.
 Allergic rhinitis precedes the onset of asthma in over half of cases.
-Seeing a doctor as early as possible is recommended.
+Seeing a doctor as early as possible is advised.

 Allergic Rhinitis With Severe Swelling of the Nasal Tissues

 Copyright © Nucleus Medical Media, Inc.

 Mucous membranes in the nose may become inflamed when certain airborne allergens—such as dust, pollen, mold, or animal dander—are inhaled.
 For those who are sensitive, these allergens stimulate an excessive immune reaction.

 The body makes an immunoglobulin E (IgE) antibody specific to that allergen and binds to mast cells that make chemicals, like histamine.
 This is called “sensitization.”
 The next time your body is exposed to the allergen, the antibody recognizes it, and the histamine is released from the mast cell.
 The histamine causes dilation of nasal blood vessels and inflammation of the mucous membranes, which result in common allergy symptoms.

 Types of Allergic Rhinitis